 The founder of Financial Samurai, Sam Dogen, officially retired when he was only 34 years old!
 So, needless to say, he knows a little about making, saving, and investing money — and he’s willing to share that knowledge with you on his financial blog.
 Topics covered include everything from how to retire early (and why you might not want to) to guidelines for buying a car and how much you should spend on it.

-On the Dough Roller blog you can find great tips on banking, investing, using credit wisely, managing money, and everything in between, courtesy of founder Rob Berger and the site’s team of financial experts.
+On the Dough Roller blog, you can find great tips on banking, investing, using credit wisely, managing money, and everything in between — all of this courtesy of founder Rob Berger and the site’s team of financial experts.
 Their reviews of different banks, checking accounts, credit cards, and financial services are especially popular.

-As a wife and mother, Money Saving Mom’s site caters towards making and saving money while raising a family, but even the single or childless folks can benefit from her wealth of advice.
+As a wife and mother, Money Saving Mom’s site caters to making and saving money while raising a family, but even single renters or childless folks can benefit from her wealth of advice.
 And while everyone will enjoy the tips and deals shared by the site’s founder, Crystal Paine, blog owners will especially love her info on starting and building your own business finance blog.

-Your grocery bill can easily get out of control if you’re not careful, but over at the Krazy Coupon Lady blog, you’ll learn ways to save on everything from cereal, protein bars, and household essentials to shoes and even Halloween costumes!
+Your grocery bill can easily get out of control if you’re not careful, but over at the Krazy Coupon Lady blog, you’ll learn ways to save on everything from basic food items, cereal, protein bars, and household essentials to shoes and even Halloween decorations and costumes!
 Couponing is a great way to cut your bills in half while still getting everything you need, and this is easily one of the best coupon blogs.

 Cash Cow Couple shares the life and financial planning of a married couple, Jacob and Vanessa.
 These two are dedicated to minimalist living and detail how they’ve spent as little as $1,000 per month during their early years of marriage.
 This already makes them one of the best frugal living blogs, but the couple also shows how they’ve used their lack of spending to get out of debt, become financially free, and even take exotic vacations.